 Water new perennials every two to three days for the first two weeks, then reduce watering to every week.

-The University of Arizona recommends watering newly planted shrubs and trees according to this schedule.
+The University of Arizona recommends watering newly planted shrubs, trees, and vines according to this schedule.

 Your first impulse may be to water any new plant well immediately after planting, but the Arizona-Sonora Desert Museum advises not to water cactus or other succulents for one month after planting in the fall.